Alluxio/documentation/docs/en/solutions/Deep-Learning.md

----
-layout: global
-title: Running Deep Learning Frameworks on Alluxio
+# Running Deep Learning Frameworks on Alluxio
-nickname: Framework | Deep Learning Frameworks
-group: Solutions
-priority: 9
----

-* Table of Contents
-{:toc}

 With the age of growing datasets and increased computing power, deep learning has become a popular technique for AI.
 Deep learning models continue to improve their performance across a variety of